philiplinden/bevy_repl/README.md

 When the REPL is active, the terminal often runs in raw mode and may use the alternate screen.
 In these contexts, normal `println!` can leave the cursor in an odd position or produce inconsistent newlines.
 To ensure safe, consistent output, use the provided `bevy_repl::repl_println!` macro instead of `println!`.

 - __What it does__
-  - Moves the cursor to column 0 before printing
+  - Minimal renderer: moves the cursor to column 0 before printing, writes CRLF (`\r\n`), and flushes stdout.
-  - Writes your message followed by CRLF (`\r\n`)
-  - Flushes stdout immediately
+  - Pretty renderer: additionally cooperates with the terminal scroll region reserved for the prompt; before printing it moves to the last scrollable line so output scrolls above the prompt without overwriting it.

 - __When to use__
   - Any time you print from systems/observers while the REPL is active